-Making sure you have great content across all channels is imperative and great SEO optimised text is the foundation of this.
+Making sure you have great content across all channels is imperative and great optimised (SEO) text is the foundation of this.
 Video, VR and audio may be the flavour of the moment but they will be difficult to find without the right text promoting them.
 Whatever content you produce, you need to make sure it’s fit for purpose.

 The World Wide Web is filled with billions of pages of content, but only a very small percentage of them are read.
 An even small number are read in large volumes.
 This is because not all content is created equal, and if your web content isn’t fit for purpose, your message isn’t going to go anywhere.

-How to make your web content snap, crackle and pop
+How to make your web content work

 Content acts as a gateway to your business, your ideas and your credentials.
 But posting bloated, poorly thought out or error-ridden content isn’t going to do you any favours.